johanley/covid-19-canada/data/md/about.md

 * count-positive-tests + count-negative-tests

-QC and NL: these two report purely on numbers of people, not numbers of tests.
+QC and NL: these two report **purely on numbers of people, not numbers of tests**.
 When comparing to other jurisdictions, they are the most problematic.

 ## Miscellaneous oddities in the data: